Alexisbol/ada-template-website/README.md

 <p>
 Most estimates are negative, indicating that surprise rate cuts are often followed by short-run underperformance rather than gains.
-This pattern is strongest in cyclical sectors—such as Basic Materials and Energy, i.e. whose profits depend heavily on economic activity and global demand.
+This pattern is strongest in cyclical sectors such as Basic Materials and Energy, i.e. whose profits depend heavily on economic activity and global demand.
 Other sectors also tend to react negatively but with more uncertainty, and several effects are not statistically distinct from zero.
-In short, surprise Fed cuts tend to redistribute performance across sectors rather than lift the market uniformly.
+Hence, surprise Fed cuts tend to redistribute performance across sectors rather than lift the market uniformly.
 </p>